Plants and Animals

 Migration from fourth week of August to fourth week of October

-Surveys are best accomplished from mid-April through early May, when birds are exhibiting territorial behavior, roads are relatively accessible, and leaves have not obscured nests.
-A standard and effective survey methodology for this species is to broadcast a Red-shouldered Hawk call with a tape recorder or CD player in suitable habitat.
+Surveys are best accomplished from mid-March through early May (SLP) or mid-April through early May (NLP & UP), when birds are exhibiting territorial behavior, roads are relatively accessible, and leaves have not obscured nests.
+A standard and effective survey methodology for this species is to broadcast a Red-shouldered Hawk call with a CD player (or other electronic device) in suitable habitat.

 Broadcast conspecific call

 Survey Period: From first week of April to first week of June